lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 She is a wheelchair user, and her own room is designed to be fully accessible.
 Outside of her house, all the roads are also flat and easy to road on.
 Their world surprisingly wasn't using as advanced technology as other places are.
 It is definitely a slow town.
 People here are not eager for efficiency.
 They are more interested in history, art, literature and just taking time.
 Miss.Time Orange herself wrote novels, mostly fan-fictions.
 She likes adding wheelchair perspectives into her novel.

 Such golden life doesn't come out of no struggle.
 Changing people's mind sometimes take more time than adopting new technology.
-Back in the day when she was a student, she was struggling with the difficulties of going to classes because classroom were all very high, and she has to have her father and mother carry her upstairs. informed that she couldn't do teaching internship because the schools are not equipped with elevators.
+Back in the day when she was a student, she was struggling with the difficulties of going to classes because classroom were all very high, and she has to have her father and mother carry her upstairs.
+In the second semester, she informed that she couldn't do teaching internship because the schools are not equipped with elevators.
+If she can't complete her internship, she won't be able to fulfill the graduation criteria for teacher trainees and won't be able to work as a teacher.

-+ 她的妹妹
+At first, she wanted to just forget about it and maybe change her major, but then she met a younger girl at summer camp who is also wheelchair-bound due to a rare disease.
+She has not been able to go to school since elementary school.
+She has been tutored at camp and she is really not very gifted but works very hard.
+The little girl doesn't like being in a special school, she wants to go to school and stay with her peers and go through her youthful school days with everyone.
+The seemingly ordinary things: taking classes, morning readings, and after-school and jesting at school were out of reach for her.
+Miss.Time Orange realized that it's not only her own problem.
+She, the little girl and many other students and teachers are all blocked by the inaccessibilities.

+She decided to sue the school and the education bureau, even all the local schools that doesn't fit the accessibility requirement.
+The lawsuit lasted a long time, and she undertook a lot of pressure, both from the school and from the local government.
+With her relentless persistence, at least the schools on her little planet were made accessible, but she still couldn't find a job, because after such a fighting process, she became a dangerous person for any school system.
+From the perspective of the school, she is the grumpy, picky activist that should be remained at a respectful distance.

+- [ ] 写关于小鸟，同人文的事情

 #### Unity World